sm-jalali-f/Cats/README.md

 Please note that the dependencies are not exactly as shown by the arrows in the diagram.
 As you know, according to **Clean Architecture**, the **data module is dependent on the domain** ( although many people think the opposite)

+### UseCases:
+- **CatBreedListUseCase:** It is used for getting cats' breed list (It uses  CombineCatFavoriteRepository)
+- **CatBreedDetailUseCase:** It is used for getting a cat breed detail
+- **ToggleFavoriteCatUseCase:** It is used for changing favorite cat

+### Repositories:
+- **CatBreedListRepository:** It is used for receiving cat list from CatApiService
+- **FavoriteCatRepository:** It is used for communicating with database
+- **CombineCatFavoriteRepository:** It combine two above repositories (It created because of single responsibility)
+- **CatBreedDetailRepository:** It is used for receiving cat detail from CatApiService

 ## Tech Stack